 What does the oncologist need?

-When you go for an initial consultation with an oncologist (surgical, medical or radiation), they will want to review your medical history, any records related to the diagnosis, radiology scans and pathology slides and reports.
+When you go for an initial consultation with an oncologist (surgical, medical, or radiation), they will want to review your medical history, any records related to the diagnosis, radiology scans, and pathology slides and reports.
 Many centers like to have this information before you arrive - ask about this when you make the appointment.
 You will likely need to sign forms to have your information released.
 You may be able to have the records sent directly to the oncologist or you may need to pick things up and deliver them.
 This is a great way to utilize those friends and family who want to help - have them pick up or deliver records.
 The doctor’s office that discovered the cancer can help you get things rolling.
 Remember to get all necessary referrals if your insurance requires them to avoid having your appointment canceled.
 You may also want to check that the oncologist is in-network with your insurance to avoid surprise out-of-network bills.

 Who should I tell?

-A second opinion can present different treatment options that were not known about or offered by the first physician or it can act as a quality check to confirm the first suggested treatment.
+A second opinion can present different treatment options that were not known about or offered by the first provider or it can act as a quality check to confirm the first suggested treatment.
 Second opinions are also a way to educate yourself about the options.
-If one doctor says treatment A is the best, but doctor number 2 does not agree, ask them to explain why.
-Many patients fear offending their doctor by getting a second opinion.
-A good doctor understands the need to research all of your options, particularly when dealing with something as scary as cancer.
-If your doctor discourages a second opinion or infers that you can't get better care somewhere else, all the more reason to get another opinion.
-You do not need the permission of your doctor to get a second opinion, except in the case of needing a referral from your primary doctor for an HMO insurance carrier.
+If one providerr says treatment A is the best, but provider number 2 does not agree, ask them to explain why.
+Many patients fear offending their providers by getting a second opinion.
+A good provider understands the need to research all of your options, particularly when dealing with something as scary as cancer.
+If your provider discourages a second opinion or infers that you can't get better care somewhere else, all the more reason to get another opinion.
+You do not need the permission of your provider to get a second opinion, except in the case of needing a referral from your primary doctor for an HMO insurance carrier.

 Coping With Anxiety